 Flexographic printing has many advantages over other methods of printing.
 It is better suited, and more economical, for larger production runs compared to digital printing.

 Flexographic printing is effective on a wide variety of substrates using fast-drying inks.
 This makes it ideal for packaging and publication printing.
 It is widely used in the printing of newspapers, grocery/retail bags, self-adhesive labels, and other products.
 Common substrates include both porous and nonporous materials, such as paper, plastic films, and cardboard.
 Aside from conventional solvent-based printing inks, flexo printing can also use water-based, UV-curable, fluorescent and metallic inks.

 Another advantage flexo printing has over other printing processes is production speed, which results from a number of factors.
-Setup time is much faster in flexo printing than offset printing.
-Flexo presses normally use thinner, faster-drying inks.
-When the flexo press uses water-based inks, the cleanup time is much faster.
+Setup time is much faster in Flexographic printing than offset printing. flexographic presses normally use thinner, faster-drying inks.
+When the flexographic press uses water-based inks, the cleanup time is much faster.
 Lamination, die cutting, or other finishing processes can be incorporated down the press line, making production continuous.
 This gives you a finished product in virtually one operation.
-Flexo presses are capable of running up to several hundred feet per minute.
+Flexographic presses are capable of running up to several hundred feet per minute.

 The high-speed and high-volume production in flexo printing makes it considerably cheaper than other printing processes.
 Faster set up and cleanup increase the profit margin by producing more sellable product and reducing production costs.
 Customers also benefit from this, as lower operating costs mean less expensive products of higher quality.
 Press parts and maintenance costs are relatively low, as a polymer flexo plate can withstand much abuse and can turn out millions of impressions before needing replacement.
 The press also saves on labor, as no work is really needed between set up and unwinding the finished product from the press.